Kiril3l5/time-tracking-2.0/docs/workflow/automated-workflow-guide.md

 - If you encounter import errors, run `pnpm install` to ensure all dependencies are installed
 - The 'open' package is required for automatic dashboard viewing

+### Caching Issues
+- If you suspect the cache is providing stale results, run with `--no-cache` flag
+- Cached files are stored in `.workflow-cache` directory - you can delete this directory to clear all caches
+- **Failed builds are not cached**, so running again after a failure will force a rebuild.
+- Check that file timestamps are accurate on your system as the cache relies on file modification times
+- Cache is automatically invalidated when you modify package.json, tsconfig.json, or other critical configuration files

+### Missing Warnings in Dashboard
+- Run with `--verbose` flag for more detailed output
+- Check the workspace for quality issues that may not be detected

 ## Extending the Workflow

 The workflow is designed to be extensible.
 To add new checks or features: